polyfy/polylith/readme.md

 poly info ws-dir:../..
 ```

-Let's continue with the RealWorld example and tag it as stable (which will only affect our local clone):
+Now, let's tag the RealWorld application as stable (which will only affect our local clone):
 ```
+cd ../..
 git tag -f stable-lisa
 ```